bbauska/meta-react-basics/README.md

 ![](./images/image014.png){width="6.5in" height="2.734815179352581in"}

-Because components are reusable, they can be used multiple times and easily inserted anywhere we\'re needed.
+Because components are reusable, they can be used multiple times and easily inserted anywhere we&apos;re needed.

 This results in components that can exist within the same space yet interact independently from each other.